Board of Directors

 DIANE WATTS: I was raised in Nelson and after graduating from UBC taught high school English in Castlegar, Nelson and Vancouver.
 I returned to Nelson in 1975 and worked in the Office Administration Program at Selkirk College and then at the Canadian International College, a post-secondary school for Japanese students, at the now 10th Street campus of Selkirk College.
 At CIC I was the director of the first-year program for 12 years.

 I retired in 2000 and have loved having more time to spend with friends and family, as well to travel, read and quilt.
-I joined LiR ten years ago and have been on the Program Committee for five years.
+I joined LiR twelve years ago and have been on the Program Committee for seven years.
 I appreciate LiR as it has brought me many new friends, activities and challenges.

 VERLE MILLER: I moved back to the Kootenays in 1994, to Nelson, the big city where my family went shopping on Saturdays.
 Roger Oliver asked about the continuing education I needed as a pharmacist, then convinced me to join LiR, so with retirement I had a chance to get involved.